MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/cloud-deployment-network-considerations.md

 - Infrastructure VMs and services such as Arc Resource Bridge and Network Controller use static IPs from the management IP pool.
 If you decide to use DHCP to assign the IPs to your nodes and cluster, the management IP pool is still required.

-- Nodes IPs must be on the same subnet of the defined management IP pool range regardless if they're static or dynamic addresses.
+- Node IPs must be on the same subnet of the defined management IP pool range regardless if they're static or dynamic addresses.

 - The management IP pool must not include node IPs.
 Use DHCP exclusions when dynamic IP assignment is used.